confluentinc/ksqldb-recipes/docs/security/ssh-attack/index.md

 ![ssh-attack](../../img/ssh-attack.png)

-## Cut to the code
+## Run Now

+Click below to launch this recipe in Confluent Cloud.

 ![launch](../../img/launch.png)

+## Code Summary

-(This recipe also is a great demonstration on how to run a self-managed connector) Run the Syslog source connector locally to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.
+Run the Syslog source connector locally (this recipe also is a great demonstration on how to run a self-managed connector) to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.
 Then proceed with ksqlDB to process the Syslog messages.

 ```sql